SEND Information Report

 - sensory and/or physical needs

-3. Planning support for a child with SEN will:
+3. Planning support for a child with SEND will:

 - Involve the teacher carefully assessing the child’s learning and development and progress, planning the next steps, putting support in place and then reviewing progress as they are responsible for managing the children’s support